 For more waterfall action, head another hour east on Highway 19 to ‘Akaka State Park, where a 0.4-mile hike along the mellow ʻAkaka Falls Loop Trail brings you to the 422-foot cascade.
 Travel another 25 minutes east along 19 to detour at Liliuokalani Gardens.
 Named after Hawaii's last reigning monarch, the free park boasts the largest ornamental Japanese garden outside of Japan and has stellar views of Hilo Bay.

 Editor's note: This article was originally published on April 13, 2021.
-It's been updated to reflect recent COVID-19 developments.
+It's been updated to reflect new information.